 This celebration of Midsummer that is as ancient as it is fun-filled takes over the whole town of Penzance.

 Centre piece to the festival is Mazey Day where parades, street stalls, food, music, a fun-fair delight huge crowds every year.
 This year the festival is working closely with the Surfers Against Sewage Charity to make Golowan 2018 a plastic-free festival.
 Big thumbs up!

 St Just is a place bursting with community spirit and every year the whole village comes together to sing, dance, eat, drink and be merry together.
 With plenty of things for the whole family to enjoy, Lafrowda Day is as traditionally Cornish as you can get.

 St Agnes (or Aggy as it is affectionately known by the locals) is a beautiful coastal village between Porthtowan and Perranporth and is renowned for its community spirit, which is celebrated every year at the Aggy Carnival.
 Dating back over 100 years Aggy Carnival takes place on the first Saturday in August and sees thousands of men, women and children adorned in colourful fancy dress and dancing through the streets of St Agnes.
-This year the Carnival takes place on August 4th and looks set to be another great event in the Cornish Calendar.
+Last year the Carnival took place on August 4th so watch out for perhaps another early-August date in 2019.

 Image courtesy of Visit Cornwall and Fitz Marine Photography